What Happens When You Think You Have Marriage Figured Out at 17?

 Eric grew up believing that being a man meant one thing: work hard and bring home money.
 Put food on the table.
 Pay the bills.
 Mission accomplished.

-"As long as I brought home money and put food on the table, I've succeeded as a man because I made some money.
-And again, it's so much deeper than that."
+"As long as I brought home money and put food on the table, I succeeded as a man," he reflects.
+"But it's so much deeper than that."

-Through his struggles and growth, Eric learned that true biblical manhood requires being the "king and priest" of your home—a spiritual leader who brings more than a paycheck to the table.
+Through his struggles, Eric learned that true biblical manhood requires being the "king and priest" of your home—a spiritual leader who offers more than a paycheck.

-He also learned that many men view their wives as opponents rather than teammates.
-"Most men have this mindset that she's not on the same team, that we're not doing this thing together, that we are fighting each other, not realizing, no, you're becoming one.
-You're on the same team."
+He also discovered that many men view their wives as opponents rather than teammates.
+"Most men think she's not on the same team, that we're fighting each other, not realizing we're becoming one."

-Eric's core message: "If you're doing stuff against each other, here's the problem.
-You're killing yourself.
-You're setting yourself, you're setting your team up to lose."
+Eric's core message: "If you're working against each other, you're setting your team up to lose."

 The Lesson for Men: Your wife isn't your enemy—she's your teammate.
 Stop competing and start collaborating.
-And remember, being a provider is important, but being a spiritual leader is essential.
-Your family needs more than your money—they need your presence, your wisdom, and your spiritual guidance.
+Being a provider is important, but being a spiritual leader is essential.
+Your family needs more than your money—they need your presence, wisdom, and spiritual guidance.

 Final Thoughts

 Eric Terry Sr.'s message to struggling men is both challenging and hopeful: "Our culture does not press the issue of men remaining men.
 They want to keep it in the 1950s.
-And so a man worked and he provided and he protected.
-No, it's deeper.
-Because if that's all you got, you're in trouble."
+A man worked, provided, and protected.
+But it's deeper than that.
+If that's all you have, you're in trouble."

 Today, Eric and his wife Deborah run Real Talk Consultants, offering marriage coaching, a weekly radio show on Blog Talk Radio (Tuesdays at 6:30 PM), and seminars across the country.
 He's the author of "Real Talk to Make Another Man" (available on Amazon).